 Every first Saturday of the month, people from both our churches gather together for Breathe.
 Breathe is a chance to pray together about ourselves and our lives, our churches and our world.
-It is hoped that you will be able to use these prayers in the same way, by putting aside a time to pray, perhaps with someone else.

 by Rev. Wendy Sellers